 Who can I trust to deliver a trustworthy Diamond Certificate?

 Gemmological Institute of America (GIA) is the world’s most widely used lab and their certificates are considered the hallmark for integrity in the diamond world.
-In the 1940’s GIA developed a consistent way to describe a diamond in common language and their mission is to “protect all buyers and sellers of gemstones by setting and maintaining the standards used to evaluate gemstone quality.”
+In the 1940’s GIA developed the 4C's, a consistent way to describe a diamond in common language and their mission is to “protect all buyers and sellers of gemstones by setting and maintaining the standards used to evaluate diamond quality.”

 The International Gemmological Institute (IGI) was established in 1975 and is the largest, independent grading and appraisal organisation, with headquarters in Antwerp and offices around the world, including New York, Bangkok, Mumbai, Tokyo and Dubai.
 At IGI several gemmologists carefully analyse each diamond to produce an accurate description of its characteristics in relation to the 4 C’s.
 This information is stored on a database so you can request copies of your report if required.
 IGI also offers coloured gemstone certificates, educational courses and laser inscription services.